 Yay, it is June.
-Summer is here, which also means that ‘wedding season’ is here too (though if you are anyway half sensible, you’ll get married out of season to make it more affordable).
+Summer is here, which also means that ‘wedding season’ is here too (though if you want to save money, you’ll get married out of season).

 I have been married for 3 months, so it now feels like good time to share a post wedding blog with you.

 There is nothing quite like a major life event, or milestone to provoke people asking those out there questions about your relationship.